mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 ##### 1. [BallotsStorage.sol#L101](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/BallotsStorage.sol#L101)

-If there are > 200 validators, `getBallotLimitPerValidator` will start sending back zero.
-This function is used in the function `withinLimit`, which means that no one can create new ballots any more — all changes will be blocked.
+If there are > 200 validators, `getBallotLimitPerValidator` will return zero.
+This function is used in the function `withinLimit`, which means that no one will be able to create new ballots any more — all changes will be blocked.

-This problem is not currently relevant due to an error in the implementation of the `[withinLimit](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/abstracts/VotingToChange.sol#L136)` modifier where instead of `<=` there should be `<`, otherwise it is allowed to exceed the limit by 1 for calls to `[_createBallot](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/abstracts/VotingToChange.sol#L181)`.
+This problem is not currently relevant due to an error in the implementation of the [`withinLimit`](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/abstracts/VotingToChange.sol#L136) modifier where instead of `<=` there should be `<`, otherwise it is allowed to exceed the limit by 1 for calls to [`_createBallot`](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/abstracts/VotingToChange.sol#L181).
 If this error is corrected, there will be a blocking of the possibility of voting for changes when the number of validators reaches 200.

 *Fixed at [PR 146](https://github.com/poanetwork/poa-network-consensus-contracts/pull/146).*